nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

 ## Comparison to NanoGPT

-Below is an animation comparing the geneartion quality and speed of both the models (same animation as above).
-We can see that my infini-gram implementation takes `0.08` seconds for generation, **250x** faster than a 10M parameter nanoGPT implementation.
+Below is the same animation as above, comparing the geneartion quality and speed of both the models.
+The first thing that sticks out is the difference in generation speed.
+We can see that my infini-gram implementation takes `0.08` seconds for generation, **250x** faster than the 10M parameter nanoGPT implementation (running on my M1 MacBook Pro).

 <img alt="Infini-gram vs GPT" style="max-width: 100%" src="/images/unbounded-n-gram.gif">

+An important thing to note is that suffix arrays do not require GPUs at all, and require minimum CPUs and RAM[^0]Although constructing it benefits from more ram.
+The suffix array can stay entirely on disk when performing the binary search, only pulling in one page at each step in a sequential manner (thus, doesn't benefit form more RAM or CPU cores).

-NanoGPT certainly produces more coherent Shakespeare, but I am happy that a nonparametric model was able to produce something as close.
+From the eyeball test, NanoGPT looks like it produces more coherent Shakespeare, but I am happy that our nonparametric model was able to produce something so decent!

 ### Likelihood, Loss, and Perplexity

 To quantitatively compare these models, we need to understand how language models are evaluated.

-Let's say we are trying to predict the $i$th token (denoted as $x_i$) after a sequence of previous $i-1$ tokens (denoted as $x_{<i}$).
+Let's say we are trying to predict the $i$th token (denoted as $x_i$) which comes after a sequence of previous $i-1$ tokens (denoted as $x_{<i}$).
-Language models take in $x_{<1}$ and output a probability distribution over possible next characters.
+Language models take in $x_{<1}$ and output a probability distribution over the set of possible next characters.
 The probability it assigned to the actual character $x_i$ correctly is $P(x_i | x_{<i})$.
 This is known as the **likelihood**.

-If we used our previous bigram example as before for the dataset `AABBCCBC`, we see that if the previous token is `B`, we get the following probability distribution:
+With our previous bigram example for the dataset `AABBCCBC`, we see that if the previous token is `B`, we get the following probability distribution:

 ```
 Bigram Model:           Probabilities Given B: